Dr. Pablo Rodriguez, an OB/GYN, doesn’t have a typical office.

 As I sit across from him, he shares his story of how it all began.

 In 2005, Dr. Rodriguez was heavily injured when a drunk driver crashed into his car.
 The accident left him with broken bones and radial nerve palsy in his right hand.
-For 3 weeks, he remained in a coma.
+For three weeks, he remained in a coma.
 His survival was a miracle.
 After recovering, he still went to his office each day but was unable to see patients.

 That’s when he devoted himself to the radio.